 Once a year, it is important to condition the leather.
 This keeps it from drying out and prevents cracking.
 A product like Leather CPR restores shine, luster and suppleness to dehydrated leather and helps protect it from future damage.
 Whatever product you choose, look for a high-quality conditioner that is designed specifically for use on leather.

 Apply the conditioner to your sofa using a soft, lint-free cloth.
 Allow the leather to absorb the conditioner until it takes on a cloudy appearance.
 Next, use a flannel cloth or horsehair brush to buff the surface of your sofa.
 This makes the leather shine like new while creating a natural sealant that helps the material retain moisture.
 There are several different leather conditioners on the market, and while most work roughly the same way, different products may have alternate usage instructions.
 Before using any product, read the instructions carefully and perform a spot test on a discreet area.

 Cleaning Spills, Spots and Stains from Leather Furniture

-No matter how careful you are, spills, spots and stains on your leather couch are almost inevitable — especially if you have pets or kids.
+No matter how careful you are, spills, spots, and stains on your leather couch are almost inevitable — especially if you have pets or kids.
 The good news?
 They are usually easy to deal with.
-When minor spills happen, blot up the excess liquid immediately using a clean, absorbent sponge or cloth.
-Avoid rubbing the spilled substance, as this can force it deeper into the surface and actually worsen the stain.
+When minor spills happen, blot up the excess liquid immediately using a clean, absorbent sponge or microfiber cloth.
+Avoid rubbing the spilled substance, as this can force it deeper into the surface and worsen the stain.
 If the spill is sticky or leaves a residue or a spot, use a soft cloth that has been lightly moistened with lukewarm water.
 Gently clean the entire area where the spill occurred, and let it dry naturally.